The Chobe experience is one that will stay with you forever.

 Spanning an impressive 11,000+ square kilometres in northern Botswana, Chobe National Park has one of the largest concentrations of game in Africa.
 Home to a spectacular elephant population and many other animals including lion, leopard, giraffe, buffalo and hippo, Chobe is a destination not to be missed.
 We are also conveniently located a mere one-hour drive from the mighty Victoria Falls.

 River View Lodge offers an array of activities that give you the opportunity to experience the best the region has to offer.
-Particular guest favourites are our morning game drives and afternoon boat cruises* in Chobe National Park, operated by our excellent in-house guide on our spacious and comfortably appointed safari vehicle and boat (*both activities are included in our Fully Inclusive package).
+Particular guest favourites are our morning game drives* and afternoon boat cruises* in Chobe National Park, operated by our excellent in-house guide on our spacious and comfortably appointed safari vehicle and boat (*both of these activities are included in our Fully Inclusive package).